rhnfzl/reddit-stash/README.md

    - Twice during *off-peak hours* (23:00 and 3:00 UTC)
    - You can adjust these times in the workflow file to match your timezone if needed.

-5. **Additional Workflows**: The repository includes additional automated workflows for maintenance:
+5. **Additional Workflows**: The repository includes automated workflows for maintenance and testing:
    - `python-compatibility.yml`: Tests compatibility across Python versions 3.10-3.12
-   - `claude.yml` and `claude-code-review.yml`: AI-assisted code review workflows

 #### Local Installation